FMC64/spp/SPECIFICATION.md

 	- `&`: binary AND
 8. Comparison operators, left-to-right.
 Note that this phase has an arbitrary arity: a `[MIN] _< value < [MAX]` value is perfectly valid in S++, and is equivalent to `[MIN] _< value and value < [MAX]`.
 	- `=`: is-equal-to operator
+		- Also present as the equivalent `equal_to` operator, in the rare situations where aliasing with the direct assignment operator `=` is inevitable.
 	- `=/=`: is-different-than operator.
 As an alternative, you can use `not [VALUE_LEFT] = [VALUE_RIGHT]`, which is equivalent in simple cases
 	- `>`: greater-than operator
 	- `<`: lesser-than operator